informatics-isi-edu/hatrac/REST-API.md

     Content-Type: content_type
     Content-Length: N
     Content-MD5: hash_value
+	Content-SHA256: hash_value
+	Content-Disposition: filename*=UTF-8''filename
     ETag: etag_value

     ...content...

+The optional `Content-MD5`, `Content-SHA256`, and
-The optional `Content-MD5` header MUST be present if it was supplied during object creation and MAY be present if the service computes missing checksums in other cases.
+`Content-Disposition` headers MUST be present if supplied during object creation and MAY be present if the service computes missing values in other cases.

 It is RECOMMENDED that a Hatrac server return an `ETag` indicating the version of the _content_ returned to the client.